vippsas/vipps-developers/vipps-getting-started.md

 This means that a sale unit that could previously only use eCom v1, can now also use eCom v2, with the same API keys as before.

-The legacy API products still work, and there is no need to "upgrade" to Vipps-API, unless there are technical problems.
+The legacy `ZZZ` API products still work, and there is no need to "upgrade" to Vipps-API, unless there are technical problems.

 The current APIs offer substantial improvements over the legacy APIs, and